Thewbi/BluekitchenStack_btstack_workspace/README.md

 Open cmake gui on the folder C:\Users\<USER>\dev\btstack\port\windows-winusb (Not C:/Users/<USER>/dev/btstack/port/libusb because it seems that the libusb port is tightly connected to Linux or OSX)

-in cmake-gui click configure, click generate
+in cmake-gui click configure then click generate.
 A file called BTstack-libusb.sln is generated.

-Open BTstack-libusb.sln in visual studio by clicking the button "Open Project" in cmake-gui.
+Open BTstack-libusb.sln in Visual Studio directly from the folder C:/Users/<USER>/dev/btstack/port/windows-winusb or by clicking the button "Open Project" in cmake-gui.

 Once the Solution is opened in Visual Studio, there are a lot of samples to try.